r0sace/OJC-Calculator/README.md

  # What It Does
- The OJC Calculator calculates how many onions, jalapenos, and cilantro are required for the needs of each prep item as entered by the user.
+ The OJC Calculator accurately calculates how many onions, jalapenos, and cilantro are required for the needs of each prep item as entered by the user.
 The OJC Calculator gives a breakdown of the amount of OJC in each item and gives the total amount needed.
+Say goodbye to inaccurate prepping!

  # How I Built It
  * Python 3
  * PyQT5
  * PyInstaller
  * GitHub for version control

 # About the Project
 The OJC Calculator is a passion project I created while working at Chipotle Mexican Grill.